 OnePlus 7 – 5G?

 Before going any further, we need to talk about 5G.
-During the aforementioned Qualcomm Tech Summit in Hawaii, OnePlus claimed that it would be the first company to launch a 5G smartphone in 2019.
-Company co-founder Pete Lau also tweeted about a deal with EE that means this will be the first 5G device in Europe.
+During the aforementioned Qualcomm Tech Summit in Hawaii, OnePlus claimed that it would be the first company to launch a 5G smartphone in 2019 and announced a partnership with EE to achieve this goal.
+Company co-founder Pete Lau then also tweeted about the deal with EE that means this will be the first 5G device in Europe.

 OnePlus confirmed back in 2018 that it will release a 5G smartphone this year.

 However, when talking about this mysterious 5G phone, the company has always been careful not to call it the ‘OnePlus 7’.
 This would make sense considering, more recently, word of multiple OnePlus 7 variants has emerged.